 A student seeking to transfer academic credit from another seminary-level institution must complete a Transfer of Credit Form.
-Each request is evaluated by the registrar's office, and the graduate programs committee.
 Transfer credit may be granted for previous education in institutions providing similar courses with equivalent standards and requirements.
 Transfer credits may be accepted from institutions listed in the Accredited Institutions of Postsecondary Education [published by the American Council on Education (ACE) in consultation with the Council for Higher Education (CHEA)] as long as the transfer hours are pertinent to the courses offered at Mid-America.
-No transfer credit is given for baccalaureate courses toward the requirements for the master programs.
+No transfer credit is given for baccalaureate courses toward the requirements for the master's degree programs.
 No transfer credit is granted for courses taken by correspondence, extension programs, or distance learning programs unless such courses are included on the official transcript of an accredited institution.
 Transfer credit is granted only for courses in which the grade is C or higher.
 No remedial courses will be accepted.
 The student can transfer only the amount of electives that are required for their specific program.
 The Transfer of Credit Form will not be officially reviewed until student has been approved to attend Mid-America.
 Contact the registrar's office for the appropriate form.

 Each student earning a degree must complete at least 30 hours of course credit from Mid-America Baptist Theological Seminary.
 Each program has a limit on the number of hours that can be transferred from another institution.
-Sixty-hour associate degrees have a limit of 30, the 60-hour master of arts level may transfer in up to 30 hours, and master level 90-hour degrees are allowed to transfer as many as 60 hours.
+Sixty-hour associate degrees have a limit of 30, the 60-hour Master of Arts level may transfer in up to 30 hours, and master level 90-hour degrees are allowed to transfer as many as 60 hours.
 For the doctoral degrees, no more than half of seminars may be transferred into the program.
 (Policy consistent with SACSCOC 3.5.2 and 3.6.3.)